qingkaishi/canary/README.md

 > Same number of parameters;

-> Same type store sizes of each pair of parameters.
+> Same type store sizes of each pair of parameters;

+> There is an explicit cast operation between type(f1) and type(f2).

 * -dot-dyck-callgraph
 This option is used to print a call graph based on the alias analysis.